mseclen/mseclen/README.md

-# Milagros Seclen - Data Engineer & DevOps Specialist

-👋 Hello!
-I'm Milagros Seclen, a passionate Data Engineer and DevOps Specialist based in Vancouver, Canada.
+### Hi!
+I'm Milagros Seclen,
+- ⚡Data Engineer and DevOps Specialist based in Vancouver, Canada.
-I'm interested in improving the data engineering lifecycle and understanding all the undercurrents: orchestration, CI/CD, DevOps/DataOps, security, data management, data architecture, and software engineering.
+- 🤔I'm interested in improving the data engineering lifecycle and enhancing all the undercurrents: Orchestration, DevOps/DataOps, Security, Data management, Data architecture, and Software Engineering.
-🧙‍♀️🔮 I'm currently exploring AI and machine learning to enhance my skills in these subjects
+- 🧙‍♀️🔮 I'm currently exploring AI and machine learning to enhance my skills in these subjects

-## Skills
+### Skills
+---
 - **Data Engineering:** Designing and implementing scalable data architectures, ETL/ELT processes, and data warehouses.
 Proficient in Python, SQL, Spark, and Airflow.

 - **DevOps:** Orchestrating CI/CD pipelines, infrastructure as code (IaC) using tools like Jenkins and Ansible.
 Ensuring the reliability, security, and scalability of applications.

-## Let's Connect!
+### Let's Connect!
+---

 - LinkedIn: [Milagros Seclen](https://www.linkedin.com/in/mseclenc/)
 - Medium: [My Tech Insights](https://medium.com/@milagros.seclen)